-(A) If an engine is in compliance for 3 consecutive diagnostic emission checks, without any adjustments to the oxygen sensor set points, then the engine may be checked monthly or every 750 engine operating hours, whichever occurs later, until there is a noncompliant diagnostic emission check or, for rich-burn engines with a catalytic control device that simultaneously reduces emissions of NOx, CO, and VOC, until the oxygen sensor is replaced.
-When making adjustments to the oxygen sensor set points that are not within 72 hours prior to the diagnostic emission check, returning to a more frequent diagnostic emission check schedule is not required if the engine is in compliance with the applicable emission limits prior to and after the set point adjustments.
+- (A) If an engine is in compliance for 3 consecutive diagnostic emission checks, without any adjustments to the oxygen sensor set points, then the engine may be checked monthly or every 750 engine operating hours, whichever occurs later, until there is a noncompliant diagnostic emission check or, for rich-burn engines with a catalytic control device that simultaneously reduces emissions of NOx, CO, and VOC, until the oxygen sensor is replaced.
+When making adjustments to the oxygen sensor set points that are not within 72 hours prior to the diagnostic emission check, returning to a more frequent diagnostic emission check schedule is not required if the engine is in compliance with the applicable emission limits prior to and after the set point adjustments. - (B) For lean-burn engines that have a NOx CEMS, and that are subject to a CO limit more stringent than the 2000 ppmvd limit of Table 1, an owner or operator shall perform a CO diagnostic emission check at least quarterly, or every 2,000 engine operating hours, whichever occurs later. - (C) For lean-burn engines that have a NOx CEMS and that are not subject to a CO limit more stringent than the 2000 ppmvd limit of Table 1, diagnostic emission checks are not required.

-- (B) For lean-burn engines that have a NOx CEMS, and that are subject to a CO limit more stringent than 2000 ppmvd, an owner or operator shall perform a CO diagnostic emission check at least quarterly, or every 2,000 engine operating hours, whichever occurs later. - (C) For lean-burn engines that have a NOx CEMS and that are not subject to a CO limit more stringent than 2000 ppmvd, diagnostic emission checks are not required. - (D) A diagnostic emission check that finds the emissions in excess of those allowed by this rule or a permit condition shall meet the requirements in subparagraph (k)(1)(A).
+(D) A diagnostic emission check that finds the emissions in excess of those allowed by this rule or a permit condition shall meet the requirements in subparagraph (k)(1)(A).